MikeTheHash/LinuxInstallers/README.md

 Hello!
 This repository contains various type of installer, you can install almost most programming languages, although more will be added in the future from me and also from other people who will contribute

-Small project open to those who would like to help automate the installation processes of programming languages ​​/ programs on discord, so that those who do not have an exact knowledge of the terminal can find this repository which will be their salvation, for many things, while those a little more
+Small project open to those who would like to help automate the installation processes of programming languages ​​/ programs on Linux, so that those who do not have an exact knowledge of the terminal can find this repository which will be their salvation, for many things, while those a little more

 ________________________________________________________________________